-Eight million Muslim Kashmiris have been isolated from the rest of the world since 5 August, with estimates of almost one million Indian soldiers, thousands of killings, and systematic violence.
+Eight million Muslim Kashmiris have been isolated from the rest of the world since 5 August, with estimates of almost one million Indian soldiers deployed, thousands of killings, and systematic violence.

-Introduced as Article 370, it revoked the autonomy given to Kashmir after independence in 1947 in return for entering the Indian union.
+Introduced as Article 370, that revoked the autonomy given to Kashmir after India’s independence in 1947 in return for entering the Indian union.

 Mainstream politicians have been arrested and the media has been shut down and more than 3,000 people have been detained, including children.

-The controversial move by India’s nationalist Hindu prime minister, Narendra Modi, has contributed to concerns of mass turmoil and crippled normal life as tens of thousands of extra troops and police officers have been deployed to add to the already existing approximate 500,000, rendering it one of the most militarised areas in the country.
+The controversial move by Indian Prime Minister, Narendra Modi, has contributed to concerns of mass turmoil and crippled normal life as tens of thousands of extra troops and police officers have been deployed making it one of the most militarised areas in the country.

 Yet thousands of miles away from the lush valleys and breathtaking mountain-top scenery that has prompted some to describe Kashmir as “paradise on Earth,” the effects are also experienced by towns and cities throughout Britain.

 Basford Councillor Salma Mumtaz has been campaigning to do her part to end the unrest in Kashmir.

 A British Councilor of Kashmiri heritage, Salma said: “I have family in Kashmir that I am not able to contact due to the blackout.

 “Women are being raped and abused, it is like a complete prison.

 “This causes a lot of friction amongst Kashmiri families in Nottingham and all over the UK.”